Nazulka/WD-Buzzwords/README.md

 CRUD Functionality
 ###### Add Term
 * The form allows users to add new entries and their description.
 It features a check-before-adding chart [credit: Macmillan Dictionary](https://www.macmillandictionary.com/open-dictionary/submit.html) to help users to decide whether to add their word to the dictionary.
-* When users try to add new term, it gets checked if the entry already exists in the dictionary and users get a flash notification if so.
-If this is a unique entry it then gets added to the dictionary and users see a flash message to confirm the successful entry.
+* If users try to add a term that already exists in the dictionary, they get a flash notification.
+Unique entries are added to the dictionary and users see a flash message to confirm the successful entry.
 This entry is then displayed in the users' Account Page.
 ###### Account Page
-* Enables registered users to view the terms added by themselves to the dictionary.
+* The Account page displays the entries made by the user.
-* Materialize buttons are placed below each word, providing an option to edit or delete the term.
+* Materialize buttons are placed below each entry, providing an option to edit or delete the term.
 If delete button is clicked, users see a pop-up delete confirmation modal to eliminate accidental removal of entries.
-* Admin user has the highest level of access to the website and an authorisation to delete irrelevant or inapropriate entries made by other users.
+* Admin user has the highest level of access to the website and an authorisation to delete entries made by other users, if they are deemed  irrelevant or inapropriate.

 ###### Log Out
 * Enables users to log out of their account and deletes their session cookies.